haxys/MTGA-Decks/Notes/deckbuilding.md

 Understanding and aligning with your playgroup’s preferences is crucial for a harmonious and enjoyable gameplay experience.
 If your friends are building Brawl decks, it makes sense to build a Brawl deck as well.
 Similarly, if your group enjoys casual 60-card decks, aligning your deckbuilding efforts with this preference will lead to more harmonious and fun game sessions.
 Flexibility and adaptability in choosing formats ensure that you can participate in a variety of play environments while maintaining the spirit of your deckbuilding philosophy.

+### Conclusion

 By carefully considering these factors, you can choose a format that not only suits your personal interests but also enhances the enjoyment and engagement of your entire playgroup.
 This thoughtful approach sets the stage for a successful and fulfilling deckbuilding experience.
+Next, we'll explore how to choose a theme for your deck, a crucial step in defining its identity and strategy.

 ## Chapter 2: Choosing a Theme